john-cd/rust_howto/bk/src/categories/cryptography/signature.md

 The [`ed25519`][c-ed25519]⮳{{hi:ed25519}} crate is a support library for Edwards Digital Signature Algorithm (EdDSA) over Curve25519 (as specified in RFC 8032), providing signature type definitions and PKCS#8 private key decoding/encoding support.

-It doesn't contain an implementation of Ed25519, but instead contains an ed25519::Signature type which other crates can use in conjunction with the signature::Signer and signature::Verifier traits.
+It doesn't contain an implementation of Ed25519, but instead contains an ed25519::Signature type which other [crates][p-crates] can use in conjunction with the signature::Signer and signature::Verifier [traits][p-traits].

 ```rust,editable
 {{#include ../../../crates/cats/cryptography/tests/sign/ed25519.rs:example}}